entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 467. Posterior lateral plate embayment of posterior dorsolateral plate: absent (0); shallow (1); developed (2).
 > - The state 2 is present in groenlandaspidis and phlycatenids.

+468. Dorsal margin of posterior lateral plate: straight (0); convex (1).
+> - This character is possibly a synapomorphy of groenlandaspidids.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.